srirangamuc/fed-learn/Image Classification using Federated Learning.md

 ### Dataset Preparation for Office 31 Dataset
 #### Overview:
 * The Office 31 dataset consists of images representing common office equipment such as keyboards, printers, monitors, laptops, and more.
 This dataset was used as a model to create our own collection similar images.

+* The practical experiment will be updated soon.